griffithlab/pVACtools/docs/pvacseq/output_files.rst

 - ``MHC_Class_I``: for MHC class I prediction algorithms
 - ``MHC_Class_II``: for MHC class II prediction algorithms
-- ``combined``: If both MHC class I and MHC class II prediction algorithm were run, this folder combines the neoeptiope predictions from both
+- ``combined``: If both MHC class I and MHC class II prediction algorithms were run, this folder combines the neoeptiope predictions from both

 Each folder will contain the same list of output files (listed in the order created):